rohitjaryal/booking-dashboard/README.md

 More description about main components
 1. apis- All apis call will be kept here.
 2. components - This folder contains all the components that are being used on views with the intention of having a shared component library for easier extension and updates.
-2. includes- This folder contains the helper libraries.
+2. includes- This folder contains the helper/plugins libraries.
 3. router- All routing information goes here.
 4. stores - Stores related to different features are stored here.
 5. types- TS interfaces/type.